uwe-app/website/site/docs/search-engines/no-index.md

 ## Page Heading
 ```

-This technique is particularly useful when combining pages in to a single page for print media but do not want to be penalized by search engines for duplicate content.
+This technique is particularly useful to avoid being penalized by search engines for duplicate content when combining pages in to a single page for print.

 {{> next-page menu="seo-idx"}}